One of the World's Rarest Coffee from Japan

 Also, unlike gas roasting, which can only be controlled using a valve, charcoal roasting has a bigger scope of adjustment.
 However, this adjustment is not easy and requires a high level of expertise.
 Depending on a roaster’s knowledge and skills, the path taken by the fire in charcoal roasting can change slightly on each roast.

-5.The luxury of One of the Most Expensive Cooking Approach in Japan
+5.The luxury of One of the Most Expensive Cooking Approaches in Japan

 Bichotan charcoal is considered one of the most expensive cooking methods in the world of Japanese cuisine.